Sidd2108/React-Internship-Test/README.md

 ## Steps to Run this project:
 1. Clone this repo
 2. Open cloned folder in terminal
-3. Run `npm run dev` command and you are good to go.
+3. Run `npm install` and then `npm run dev` command in terminal and you are good to go.

 Thank You.